Vital Farms (VITL)

 With an emphasis on ethically produced products, Vital Farms (NASDAQ:VITL) specializes in pasture-raised eggs and butter.

-We have an affinity for Vital Farms.
-The price seems fair in light of its quality, so this could be a good time to buy some shares.
+Vital Farms is a market leader.
+The price seems reasonable relative to its quality, so this might be a favorable time to invest in some shares.

 Why Is Now The Time To Buy Vital Farms?